appleseedhq/appleseed-maya/docs/source/shaders/as_voronoi3d.rst

     Defines how large the gaps are in the cell noise with increasing octaves, higher values lead to higher gaps, lower values to small gaps.

 *Persistence*:
-    The persistence of the fractal.
-Higher values result in very stubborn fractals.
+    The persistence of the fractal is a gain factor to apply to the amplitude at each iteration, but it only has an effect when the shader is set to the mode *pebbles*.

 -----